gentoo-mirror/menelkir/README.rst

 How to report bugs
 ==================

-This overlay isn't connected in any way to Funtoo Official Repositories.
+This overlay isn't connected in any way to Gentoo Official Repositories.
 If you are using this repository, please report any issues direct to me or using the github issue tracker.